 The retailer is also in a position to make a huge environmental impact.
 Even as the industry publicly grapples with sustainability issues, brands aren’t facing many external pressures to do business more responsibly, either from legal standards or consumer demand.

-But REI is stepping into this vacuum: In April 2018, the co-op announced product sustainability requirements for all vendor partners, including having a supply chain code of conduct regarding social and environmental standards.
+But REI is stepping into this vacuum: in April 2018, the co-op announced product sustainability requirements for all vendor partners, including having a supply chain code of conduct regarding social and environmental standards.
 The co-op will also put the kibosh on long-chain per- and polyfluoroalkyl chemicals (commonly used in DWR treatments) starting in 2020, as well as on certain toxic flame-retardant chemicals used in tents, and sunscreen products made with oxybenzone, a chemical found to be harmful to coral reefs.
 REI requires all apparel and footwear brand partners to regularly complete a Higg Index Brand Module to evaluate their sustainability, and share the results with REI.

 And many brands applaud the effort, even if it poses a challenge.
 Linton says the new standards are pushing United by Blue to address some issues, like Fair Trade and bluesign certification, sooner than it otherwise would have.
-“The standards they’ve set forth are by far the highest expectations we’ve seen from any retailer,” he notes.
+“The standards they’ve set forth are by far the highest expectations we’ve seen from any retailer,” he noted.
 “I think it’s important for key retailers to do these things, so the industry makes progress faster.”

 No one seems to dispute that one thing REI does better than most is broadening the outdoor base, converting more people into outdoor lovers by giving them an affordable entry into activities with high upfront costs.
 Not only do members enjoy dividends, special sales, annual 20-percent-off coupons, and access to garage sales, but REI’s in-house brand also offers products at a lower price point than many of its vendors.

-That emphasis on affordability means that brands selling at the co-op should be wary of pricing, Hill says: REI can “love a brand to death.”
+That emphasis on affordability means that brands selling at the co-op should be wary of pricing, Hill said: REI can “love a brand to death.”
 Once a brand gets to the point where its products are sold in all REI stores, the co-op may ask them to discount gear for its promotional periods.
-“As brands participate more and more in the requested off-price activity, it can ruin the brand—not within the industry, but within REI,” Hill says, because customers quickly learn to expect discounts.
+“As brands participate more and more in the requested off-price activity, it can ruin the brand—not within the industry, but within REI,” Hill said, because customers quickly learn to expect discounts.

-“We should be thankful about [REI’s] willingness to participate in the outdoor industry the way they do,” Hill says.
+“We should be thankful about [REI’s] willingness to participate in the outdoor industry the way they do,” Hill said.
 “They want us all to succeed.
 They do a lot of things that they don’t necessarily have to do, but they know it’s for the greater good.
 I give them credit for that.”